DavidCardoso/my-env-on-ubuntu/README.md

 # My Env on Ubuntu CLI

-Softwares installation and Configs for Ubuntu Linux Enviroment.
+This project helps with installation and configs for tools on Ubuntu Linux Environment.

 			     ██          ██
 			     █▒█        █▒█